 facebook

-Teacher Certification and Advanced Educator Preparation at UNT
+Educator Preparation at UNT

-Welcome to the UNT Educator Preparation Office (EPO)!
+Welcome to the UNT Educator Preparation Office!

 Check our calendar for Admissions and Clinical Practice application dates for each semester, to sign up for free TExES practice exams, and important announcements.
 Each office in the EPO also has its own page which contains resources to help you every step of the way.

-Teacher Ed Program Admissions
+Teacher Program

 • The appropriate degree is posted on your UNT transcript.